 Truckee Meadows Fire Protection District offers Public Education and Community Risk Reduction Programs to its residents.
 Please see the Public Education Request Form.
-The form shall be filled out in its entirety and returned to our office.
+The form should be filled out in its entirety and returned to our office.
 The request will be reviewed, and the requestor contacted with follow-up information regarding the requested program.
-Requests shall be made no later than 21 days prior to the date of the requested program.
+Requests should be made at least 21 days prior to the date of the requested program.
 Please call the Prevention Division at 775-326-6006 with questions.

 Fire Hazard Concerns

 Truckee Meadows Fire Protection District may have the ability to assist residents with defensible space concerns.
 Residents can download and fill out the Fire Hazard Complaint Form, should they have concerns within the area.
 TMFPD has restrictions on what it is allowed to enforce which includes: the area of concern has to be visible from a public way, the form and concern cannot be anonymous, TMFPD will only address dead vegetation- which does not include sagebrush, the property shall be an adjoining property to the complainant, and the complainant's property and all adjoining properties shall be inspected and required to follow the requirements for defensible space compliance under Washoe County Code 60.